Almost optimal query algorithm for hitting set using a subset query: Algorithm for

 First we show that each significant core intersects with $\hs(\mathcal{H})$.
 Suppose there exists a significant core $C$ that does not intersect with $\hs(\mathcal{H})$.
-Let $\cS$ be a $t$-sunflower in $\mathcal{H}$, $t >k$, such that $C$ is the core of $\cS$.
-Then each of the $t$ petals of $\cS$ must intersect with $\hs(\mathcal{H})$.
+Let $\cS$ be a $r$-sunflower in $\mathcal{H}$, $r >k$, such that $C$ is the core of $\cS$.
+Then each of the $r$ petals of $\cS$ must intersect with $\hs(\mathcal{H})$.
 But the petals of any sunflower are disjoint.
-This implies $\hs(\mathcal{H}) \geq t > k$, which is a contradiction.
+This implies $\size{\hs(\mathcal{H})} \geq r > k$, which is a contradiction.
 So, each significant core intersects with $\hs(\mathcal{H})$.
 As large cores are significant, each large core also intersects with $\hs(\mathcal{H})$.

-Let us consider a subhypergraph of $\cH$, say $\tilde{\cH_1}$, with the following definition.
-Take a large core $C_1$ in $\mathcal{H}$ that contains a significant core $C_2$ as a subset.
+Let us construct a sub-hypergraph $\tilde{\cH}_{1}$ of $\cH$ with the following definition: Take a large core $C_1$ in $\mathcal{H}$ that contains a significant core $C_2$ as a subset.
 Let $\cS_1$ be a sunflower with core $C_1$.
 Let $\cS_2$ be a sunflower with core $C_2$ that has more than $k$ petals.
 Note that there can be at most one hyperedge $F_1$ of $\cS_1$ that is also present in $\cS_2$.
 We delete all hyperedges participating in $\cS_1$ except $F_1$.
 The remaining hyperedges remain the same as in $\mathcal{H}$.
-Notice that a hitting set of $\tilde{\cH_1}$ is also a hitting set of $\cH$; the significant core $C_2$ remains significant in $\tilde{\cH_1}$.
-Thus, any hitting set of $\tilde{\cH_1}$ must intersect with $C$ and therefore, must hit all the hyperedges of $\cS_1$.
+Notice that a hitting set of $\tilde{\cH}_{1}$ is also a hitting set of $\cH$; the significant core $C_2$ remains significant in $\tilde{\cH}_{1}$.
+Thus, any hitting set of $\tilde{\cH}_{1}$ must intersect with $C$ and therefore, must hit all the hyperedges of $\cS_1$.
 We can think of this as a reduction rule, where the input hypergraph and the output hypergraph have the same sized minimum hitting sets.
 Let $\tilde{\cH}$ be a hypergraph obtained after applying the above reduction rule exhaustively on $\cH$.
-The following properties must hold for $\tilde{\cH}$: (i) $\hs(\cH) = \hs(\tilde{\cH})$, (ii) all large cores in $\tilde{\cH}$ do not contain significant cores as subsets. (iii) all hyperedges of $\cF_s$ in $\cH$ are still present in $\tilde{\cH}$.
+The following properties must hold for $\tilde{\cH}$: \begin{itemize} \item[(i)] $\hs(\cH) = \hs(\tilde{\cH})$,